Marvenlee/cheviot-project/docs/build.md

 This will build the projects and populate the build/host folder which contains the directory tree of the final root partition.

-We then run make image to build the final sd-card image:
+We then perform the following to build the final sd-card image:

 ```
     $ make image